SilentCicero/throw-down/README.md

 Please note, the React simulation is just a simulation.
 It does not meet all React component standards yet.
 Only the `componentDidMount`, `componentDidUpdate`, `componentDidUnmount` and `shouldComponentUpdate` life cycle hooks are available.
 More hooks to come.

 Also note, `componentDidUpdate` will fire on every DOM mutation.
 This may mean, your component could update several times with one internal `setState` change.

+## Redux Connect

+The `redux-connect` module weighs about `0.5kb` minified and g-zipped.
+You have to provide a `connect` and `update` method to it, along with your configured Redux store.
+If a mapState method is not provided, it will provide the component with the whole Redux state.
+It is strongly recommended you provide a `mapState` method for each component you connect to the Redux state.

 ## Component mutation